*(Edited from the original.)

 Peter's witness is an infallible interpreter of the earlier testimony, clarifying the sort of faith he had.

 John 2:23-25Response to this Post and Similar Ones at the Puritan Board.
 There are two things this commentator does, one of which was done by John Piper earlier but then apples don’t fall far from their trees so this is not surprising (this is not to say he got it directly from Piper, but Piper, is a son of the ARC views as this student is).

 23 Now when he was in Jerusalem at the Passover Feast, many believed in his name when they saw the signs that he was doing.
 24 But Jesus on his part did not entrust himself to them, because he knew all people 25 and needed no one to bear witness about man, for he himself knew what was in man.

 1. He claims that there is such thing as faith that does not save.
 Notice what he asserts, that Simon has faith, just not saving faith.
 Have you read the Bible much, particularly the New Testament?
 Do you see what is missing?
 What is absent is the qualifier that this Pastor now wishes to insert into God’s Word which is not only to refer to faith in Christ as just that, faith, but it has to be “saving faith”.

-Why, prey tell, do the author’s of the New Testament fail miserably at communicating to us that there are two kinds of faith, faith that does not saved and saving faith?
+Why, pray tell, do the author’s of the New Testament fail miserably at communicating to us that there are two kinds of faith; a faith that does not save and one which does?
 Why?
 Because there is no such dichotomy, that is why.

 And that is the nature of faith; it either is or is not.
 Faith that does not save is called unbelief or no faith.
 There are not three levels such as: